-4.1.9.1.4 Add at the end the following new sentence: “This requirement does not apply to the internal surfaces of freight containers being used as packagings, either loaded or empty.”
+4.1.9.1.4 Add at the end the following new sentence: “This requirement does not apply to the internal surfaces of containers being used as packagings, either loaded or empty.”

 4.1.9.1.8 Add additional sub-paragraph (e):

-“(e) For packages intended to be used for shipment after storage, it shall be ensured that all packaging components and radioactive contents have been maintained during storage in a manner such that all the requirements specified in the relevant provisions of these Regulations and in the applicable certificates of approval have been fulfilled.”
+“(e) For packages intended to be used for shipment after storage, it shall be ensured that all packaging components and radioactive contents have been maintained during storage in a manner such that all the requirements specified in the relevant provisions of RID/ADR and in the applicable certificates of approval have been fulfilled.”

 4.1.9.2.4 In the introductory sentence, replace “and SCO-I” by “, SCO-I and SCO-III”.
 At the end of (d), replace "." by "; and".
 Add the following new sub-paragraph (e):